-The Issuer is subject to regulatory capital requirements, including a minimum own funds requirement, an individual solvency requirement, leverage requirements and a combined capital buffer requirement (see section 4.8 "Provisions on capital adequacy" below)).
+The Issuer is subject to regulatory capital requirements, including a minimum own funds requirement, an individual solvency requirement, leverage requirements and a combined capital buffer requirement (see section 4.9 "Provisions on capital adequacy" below)).

 The own funds, capital and leverage requirements applicable to the Issuer are, by their nature, calculated by reference to a number of factors any one of which or combination of which may not be easily observable or reproducible of calculation by investors.
-The leverage ratio or any of the minimum own funds requirement, the individual solvency requirements or the combined buffer requirement applicable to the Issuer may be amended in the future to include new and more onerous capital requirements, which in turn may affect the Issuer's capacity to pay interest, principal or other amounts due in connection with some or all Bonds.
+The leverage ratio or any of the minimum own funds requirements, the individual solvency requirements or the combined buffer requirement applicable to the Issuer may be amended in the future, including potentially due to the decision published by the DFSA on 31 March 2025, as mentioned in section 2.1.3 (Market risk related to adverse developments in market values resulting from fluctuations in interest rates, credit spreads, foreign currency exchange rates) to include new and more onerous capital requirements, which in turn may affect the Issuer's capacity to pay interest, principal or other amounts due in connection with some or all Bonds.

-Regulation (EU) 2019/630 of 17 April 2019 regarding minimum loss coverage for non-performing exposures (the "NPE Backstop Regulation") amending the CRR concerns requirements for minimum loss coverage for non-performing exposures ("NPEs") has recently begun to affect the capital requirements of the Issuer.
+Regulation (EU) 2019/630 of 17 April 2019 regarding minimum loss coverage for non-performing exposures, as amended (the "NPE Backstop Regulation") amending the CRR concerns requirements for minimum loss coverage for non-performing exposures ("NPEs") has recently begun to affect the capital requirements of the Issuer.
 Pursuant to the NPE Backstop Regulation, for all NPEs, a minimum coverage must be calculated and this must be compared with the loan impairment charges made in respect of the relevant NPE.
 If the minimum coverage exceeds the loan impairment charges made, this results in a deduction in the Issuer's Common Equity Tier 1 capital, corresponding to the difference (referred to as the "NPE backstop").
 The NPE Backstop Regulation and the NPE backstop applies to exposures originated from 26 April 2019 and to exposures originated prior to 26 April 2019 where the terms and conditions of such exposure have been modified.
 The minimum coverage is increasing the longer the exposure is in default and the minimum coverage on unsecured exposures is generally higher than on exposures secured by collateral.
 The minimum coverage is 100 per cent. of the exposure in the 10th year after the exposure is categorised as a NPE.

 Following a revision of the Executive Order effective 1 July 2023, mortgages on vessels can be attributed regulatory value for the purpose of the NPE Backstop Regulation.
 The Issuer has implemented the NPE Backstop Regulation in its credit risk management systems and closely monitors any development in NPEs.
-The shipping industry is a cyclical industry where recovery of NPEs may take several years, which is a risk factor that may result in an additional negative impact of the NPE backstop.
+The shipping industry is a cyclical industry where recovery of NPEs may take several years, which is a factor that may result in an additional negative impact of the NPE backstop.